maboiteaspam/Foundation/README.md

 Foundation module for C framework.

-C framework is a lightweight framework dedicated to frontend development for php applications.
+C is a lightweight framework dedicated to frontend development for php applications.

 Based on top of silex and symfony.